JakDaniels/MIOS/README.md

 	You will need to provide the mysql root password to do this.
 	Enter password:

-You could do this bit manually of course, creating two accounts in Mysql with the credentails from the MIOS config... but it's quicker this way :)
+You could do this bit manually of course, creating two accounts in MySQL with the credentails from the MIOS config... but it's quicker this way :)

 5) Use MIOS to download and build the latest OpenSim from git: